Heather Wilson: Elections

 In 2004, Wilson faced Romero again.
 Outside spending on the election was the 15th highest of all House races that year, totaling $2,499,980.
 The National Republican Congressional Committee spent $1,085,956 in the race.
 The Democratic Congressional Campaign Committee spent $1,296,402.

 Wilson and 66 other candidates received $10,000 donations from then-U.S. House Majority Leader Tom DeLay's Americans for a Republican Majority (ARMPAC) political action committee.
 ARMPAC filed termination papers with the Federal Election Commission on April 24, 2007.
 Wilson returned the $10,000 donation from ARMPAC.

-During Wilson's reelection campaign in 2004, Romero ran advertisements that made the suggestion that her votes in Congress aided Osama bin Laden because she had voted against a bill to require the screening of cargo holds.
+During Wilson's reelection campaign in 2004, Romero ran advertisements criticizing Wilson's vote in Congress against a bill to require the screening of cargo holds, suggesting that they had aided Osama bin Laden.
 Wilson's campaign countered with a policy ad stating Romero "voted against the death penalty for child molesters who murder their victims."

 Wilson won the election by eight points.